petergeneric/thief-dark-project-controller-mod/HOW-IT-WORKS.md

 ## Radial Menu

-The radial menu allows the player to view and choose from their inventory with the joysticks.
+The radial menus allow the player to view and choose from their inventory with the joysticks.

-The mod detects when RB is pressed, signals a SimTime scale change to the engine and then stops sending gamepad inputs to the engine, handling them internally.
+The mod detects when RB is pressed, signals a SimTime scale change to the engine and then switches to internal control mode, where it stops sending gamepad inputs to the engine, handling them itself.

 # In Menus